 Mesothelioma researchers are still trying to understand how and why mesothelioma cells form in some patients and not others, but they know that mesothelioma cells follow similar growth and division patterns to other types of cancer cells.

 Molecular interactions can cause cells to stop following the body’s normal growth patterns and develop tumors (cancerous tissues masses) of genetically mutated cells instead.
 When these mutated cells originate or occur in the lining of the abdomen, lungs or heart—called the mesothelium—they are considered mesothelioma cells.

-Researchers have identified three primary mesothelioma cell types—epithelioid, sarcomatoid, and biphasic cells—which are cell classifications based on characteristics observed under a microscope.
+Researchers have identified 3 primary mesothelioma cell types—epithelioid, sarcomatoid and biphasic—which are cell classifications based on characteristics observed under a microscope.

 Mesothelioma specialists will use a biopsy to determine the type of cell a tumor is comprised of, studying tissue samples to confirm the diagnosis.
 From here, mesothelioma specialists can make confident decisions on which treatment paths to explore.

 Epithelioid cells are the most common type of mesothelioma cell and the easiest to treat.
 These cells are characterized by their defined, uniform appearance, a single nucleus and their slower growth patterns.

 Epithelial cells divide quickly but also lump together, building upon themselves as they spread through the body.
 Researchers estimate that more than half of mesothelioma cases are caused by epithelioid cells.

 Epithelioid cells are often treated using a multimodal approach that combines surgery, chemotherapy and radiation treatments.
 However, not all patients with epithelioid mesothelioma will qualify for the multimodal approach, and you may be referred to chemotherapy or clinical trials instead.